dwy310-dot/data-science-project/README.md

 # data-science-project

 Overview

 This project demonstrates proficiency in Python programming using data science tools, as well as an understanding of various research methods that involve big data.
-The project contributes 70% towards the overall grade in the module and is graded out of 100.

 Key Objectives

 The project covers, but is not limited to, the following aspects:

 Manipulation of various data structures, including dictionaries and data frames.